Sydney University Postgraduate Representative Association: About the Council

 SUPRA is governed by a council of democratically elected representatives.
 It is responsible for all aspects of the governance of SUPRA and carrying out the work of its representation.
 Council term is held from the 1st day of July to the 30th day of June.

 Council meets at least once a month, and considers all the matters of governance relevant to the organisation.
 Members who are not Councillors are invited to observe and participate in Council, though they will not have any voting rights.

-The Council is made up for 29 councillors, 23 of whom are elected by the whole populace (with a minimum 12 women, 6 coursework students, 6 research students), and 6 under equity positions - Women's, International, Indigenous, Disabilities, Rural & Regional, and Queer.
+The council is made up of 29 councillors, 23 of whom are elected by the whole populace (with a minimum 12 women, 6 coursework students, 6 research students), and 6 under equity positions – women's, international, indigenous, disabilities, rural & regional, and queer.

 Mission

-SUPRA is the only organisation related to the University of Sydney in its entire history that has sought to represent all postgraduate students at the University.
-SUPRA is composed of professional caseworkers and democratically elected representatives who work towards the improvement of student issues and rights within the University and towards society at large.
+SUPRA is the only organisation related to the University of Sydney in its entire history that has sought to represent all postgraduate students at the university.
+SUPRA is composed of professional caseworkers and democratically elected representatives who work towards the improvement of student issues and rights within the university and towards society at large.

 SUPRA works to achieve this on individual levels by giving independent advocacy and advise, giving assistance to supervisory problems, student appeals, matters relating to coursework, and fees: basically anything that may impact on your academic and general welfare.

-SUPRA also works to prevent many of these issues from occurring by consulting with areas of the University's governance and addressing gaps in their policies that adversely affect students.
+SUPRA also works to prevent many of these issues from occurring by consulting with areas of the university's governance and addressing gaps in their policies that adversely affect students.
 We also work to represent students more broadly, where individual representation might be difficult due to concerns of reprisal, or to ensure that there is an equal playing field against larger institutions.
 SUPRA provides an independent critical voice, urging the University and Australian governments towards best practices for students.

 SUPRA also recognises that part of the support necessary for completing higher education is social.
-So SUPRA seeks to provide social networks, events and publications to help postgraduate student remain connected to the University and their fellow postgraduate students.
+So SUPRA seeks to provide social networks, events and publications to help postgraduate student remain connected to the university and their fellow postgraduate students.